isomerpages/moe-teckgheepri/pages/faq.md

 ##### **What are the opening hours of the various gates of the school?**
 Gate A<br>
-Mondays to Fridays<br>
+Mondays to Fridays <br>
 6.30 am to 7.00pm

 Gate B<br>
 Mondays to Fridays<br>
+Monday:
+6.30 am to 7.40 am <br>
+1.30 pm to 2 pm <br>
+2.30 pm to 3 pm  <br>

-6.30am to 7.45am<br>
+Tuesday to Friday
+6.30 am to 7.40 am<br>
+1.30 pm to 2 pm<br>
-Gate B will be locked at 7.45am daily.
-Please proceed to Gate A after 7.45am.
+Gate B will be locked at 7.45am daily. <br>Please proceed to Gate A after 7.45am. <br>

-Mondays, Tuesdays, and Wednesdays: 1.15pm to 1.45pm<br>
-Thursdays and Fridays: 1.45pm to 2.15pm

 ##### **How do I apply for financial assistance?**
 You may approach the staff at our general office for guidance on how to apply for financial assistance.
-In the meantime, you could also read up on the eligibility criteria and on more information [here](https://www.moe.gov.sg/education/financial-assistance/moe-financial-assistance-scheme-(fas)) **broken link**.
+In the meantime, you could also read up on the eligibility criteria and on more information [here](https://www.moe.gov.sg/financial-matters/financial-assistance).

 ##### **How do I apply for the NEU PC Plus Programme?**
 You may approach the staff at our general office for guidance on how to apply for the NEU PC Plus Programme.
-In the meantime, you could also read up on the eligibility criteria and on various grants [here](https://www.imda.gov.sg/community/consumer-education/digital-inclusion/neu-pc-plus-programme/schemes) **broken link** as well as on the application process [here](https://www.imda.gov.sg/community/consumer-education/digital-inclusion/neu-pc-plus-programme/how-to-apply) **broken link**.
+In the meantime, you could also read up about it [here](https://www.imda.gov.sg/neupc).

 ##### **How do I apply to be a parent volunteer in your school?**
 In order to qualify as a parent volunteer for registration at Phase 2B of the 2018 Primary One (P1) Registration Exercise, you would have to be registered as a parent volunteer with the school not later than 1 July 2017 and given at least 40 hours of voluntary service to the school by 30 June 2018.